BazzaCuda/TRARunrar/README.md

 2. Clone the TRAR repository to a folder on your computer: File -> Clone Repository -> URL -> https://github.com/BazzaCuda/TRARunrar/
 3. "Use" RAR.pas directly from this folder in your Delphi projects.
 4. Check for updates periodically - indicated automatically in GitHub Desktop.
-5. If you do decide to install the TRAR component in your Delphi IDE, don't "save package changes" when you close the TRAR.dpk project.
+5. If you do decide to install the TRAR component in your Delphi IDE, don't "Save changes to project RARComponent_D12?" when you close the TRAR package project.
 ------
 ### Example usage: